Tonnie-Dev/InstantScore/ReadMe.md

 # :passport_control: **Contributing** :passport_control:

-Contributions to make LaunchPad better are always welcome!
+Contributions to make InstantScores better are always welcome!

 If you are interested in seeing a particular feature implemented in this app, please open a new issue after which you can make a PR!